 A good rule of thumb for how far your screen should be from your eyes is around arms-length.
 Having your computer screen an appropriate distance away will help reduce eye strain and fatigue from your monitor’s brightness.

-Try adjusting your screen’s settings to find a brightness level that will be easier on your eyes.
-You don’t want your screen to be too dim, as struggling to make out information on your screen can cause further strain, but it shouldn’t be so bright that it causes eye pain.
+Adjust your screen’s settings to find a brightness level that will be easier on your eyes.
+You don’t want your screen to be too dim, as struggling to make out information on it can cause further strain, but it shouldn’t be so bright that it causes eye pain.
 Experiment with different settings and see which works for you.
 This may take some trial and error, but once you find the right brightness setting, this can do wonders for your overall eye health and comfort.

 It can also be a good idea to position your computer screen away from natural light sources, as the reflection may cause excessive glare.
 You can also find screen films and covers that will moderate the amount of light your screen emits.